-- Outcomes: During the Q1 2022 reporting period, referrals to WSH decreased significantly as compared to the previous quarter. - Drivers: Over the long run, inpatient evaluation referrals have declined punctuated by periodic fluctuations in demand.
-Fluctuations in demand for inpatient evaluations seem to have a direct relationship to wait times for PR evaluations.
-As the wait time for non-class member PR evaluations increases, a greater number of clients are ordered to inpatient evaluations.
-While modest, the current overall trend is for higher numbers of inpatient evaluations, and this is consistent with the long wait times currently for PR cases.
+- Outcomes: During the Q2 2022 reporting period, referrals to WSH decreased significantly as compared to the previous quarter. - Drivers: Over the long run, inpatient evaluation referrals have declined punctuated by periodic fluctuations in demand.
+Fluctuations in demand for inpatient evaluations seem to have a direct relationship to wait times for out of jail evaluations for clients who are released from jail on personal recognizance.
+When the wait time for non-class member PR evaluations increases, a greater number of clients are court ordered to inpatient evaluations.

 Figure 10.
-Shows Total ESH Referrals for Inpatient Evaluations FIGURE 10.
+Shows Total ESH Referrals for Inpatient Evaluations